 According to Professor Barry Smith, the founder of the University of London’s Centre for the Study of the Senses, sugar can be mistaken for a savoury flavour, which perhaps partly explains the popularity of these sweetened dishes.
 Sugar added to a dish can balance out the taste of salt and spices along with bitter and sour flavours.
 While the eater may not be aware of the sugar levels , they experience the sort of ‘sugar rush’ you might get from a chocolate bar (Parkinson, 2016).

 Beyond the sugar rush, does fat come into people’s enthusiasm for meat in a sugary sauce?
-Having seen him on a Horizon documentary, feeding rats cheesecake, I read about Dr Paul Kenny, an Irish academic.
+Having seen him on a Horizon documentary, feeding cheesecake to rats, I read about Dr Paul Kenny, an Irish academic.
 He researches the powerful effect on the brain of sugar and fat.
-The rats were fed foods that humans enjoy but eat too much of.
-Items which contain high levels of fat and provide a dopamine hit to the brain.
+The rats were fed foods that humans enjoy but eat too much of; items which contain high levels of fat and provide a dopamine hit to the brain.
 Kenny gave his rats chocolate cake, bacon and sausages but it was the Sara Lee cheesecake that had them hooked.
 While the men who feel the need to wang on about bacon to me are not cheesecake-addicted rats, the double whammy of dopamine from both meat and sugar seems to go some way to explaining the popularity of the combination.

 Salt, like sugar is ‘hidden’ in much of the food we eat.
 The 1980s saw a marked effort to reduce the amount of fat we ate.
 Salt and sugar, already acting in a preservative capacity in processed foods, were widely increased to compensate for any flavour loss in lower fat products.
+Further more, they may be added to mask the unpleasant taste of some of the products or chemicals used in ultraprocessed foods.
 While we do need some salt in our diets (about 0.5g per day), the NHS recommends we have no more than 5g per day.
 Most us eat about 8g each day, often due to the presence of it in products like bread and sauces.
 Too much salt causes high blood pressure but it seems we are designed to crave it.
 Dr Matthew Bailey explained in his Edinburgh University TED talk how salt hits the pleasure centres in our brains.
 Just like sugar….

 Moving on to umami, it is the fifth taste, a full-bodied, savoury taste often described as ‘meaty’.
 Translated from Japanese, umami means ‘deliciousness’.
 It was identified in 1908 by a Japanese chemist who, struck by the flavour of the seaweed broth he was eating, identified the amino acid glutamate in it.
 It has become a major food additive, used in the US since the 1920s.
 Thanks to the widespread use of MSG, we might associate umami with artificial, processed foods (it can be found in Heinz and Campbell products).
 Research has shown that ‘Chinese restaurant syndrome’, attributed to MSG, is in fact largely a product of racism and xenophobia (Barry-Jester, 2016).
 An episode of Radio 4’s The Food Programme discussed how people raise concerns about MSG added to food in Chinese restaurants but conveniently ignore their Pringle addictions.
 It seems that MSG is the reason that once you pop, you can’t stop.